 Episcopal Church in Minnesota, establish mission churches throughout

-most especially for the Native Americans.
-He made regular sojourns
+and most especially for the Native Americans.
+He made regular

-through the rural areas of the state, often in mid-winter, preaching in
+sojourns through the rural areas of the state, often in mid-winter,

 Until the diocese was financially secure, he pledged himself to personally